 - Health and well-being of building users will be promoted, for instance through an increased consideration of air quality and ventilation.

 Under the current Energy Performance of Buildings Directive

 - All new buildings must be nearly zero-energy buildings by 31 December 2020 (public buildings by 31 December 2018)

 - Energy performance certificates must be issued when a building is sold or rented, and they must also be included in all advertisements for the sale or rental of buildings

 - EU countries must establish inspection schemes for heating and air conditioning systems or put in place measures with equivalent effect

-- EU countries must set minimum energy performance requirements for new buildings, for the major renovation of buildings and for the replacement or retrofit of building elements (heating and cooling systems, roofs, walls, etc.)
+- EU countries must set cost-optimal minimum energy performance requirements for new buildings, for the major renovation of existing buildings, and for the replacement or retrofit of building elements (heating and cooling systems, roofs, walls and so on)

-- EU countries have to draw up lists of national financial measures to improve the energy efficiency of buildings
+- EU countries must draw up lists of national financial measures to improve the energy efficiency of buildings.

-- EU countries make energy efficient renovations to at least 3% of buildings owned and occupied by central government
+- EU countries must make energy efficient renovations to at least 3% of the total floor area of buildings owned and occupied by central government

 - EU governments should only purchase buildings which are highly energy efficient